theoddjuanout/theoddjuanout/README.md

 - 👋 Hi, I’m @theoddjuanout
 - 👀 I’m interested in data analytics, AI, and machine learning
 - 🌱 I’m currently learning Python programming
-- 📫 You can reach me by e-mail at torrest.juanc@gmail.com
+- 📫 You can reach me by Tribe: https://app.withyourtribe.com/u/gx75NX06BwZ

 <!---
 theoddjuanout/theoddjuanout is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.